mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

     /**
      * Returns the server connection id for the command.
 The server connection id is distinct from
      * the connection id and is returned by the hello or legacy hello response as "connectionId"
      * from the server on 4.2+.
-Drivers MAY use a wider type to represent the server connection ID
+Drivers MUST use an Int64 to represent the server connection ID value.
-     * value, but the server's behavior is to return an Int32.
      */
-    serverConnectionId: Optional<Int32>;
+    serverConnectionId: Optional<Int64>;

     /**
      * Returns the service id for the command when the driver is in load balancer mode.